-Regulation: 49 Protection against sound from other parts of the building and from adjoining buildings this Certificate.
+Regulation: 49 Protection against sound from other parts of the building and from adjoining buildings

-Comment: Walls designed and constructed from the products can satisfy this Regulation.
-See sections 8.1 and 8.4 of and 8.4 of this Certificate.
+Comment: Walls designed and constructed from the product can satisfy this Regulation.
+See sections 8.1 to 8.3 and

+8.6 of this Certificate.

-Regulation: 50(a) Protection against sound within a dwelling or room for residential purposes
+Regulation: 50(a) Protection against sound within a dwelling or room for residential purposes to 8.3 and 8.6 of this Certificate.

-Comment: Walls designed and constructed from the products may be used to satisfy this Regulation.
+Comment: Walls designed and constructed from the product may be used to satisfy this Regulation.
 See sections 8.1